fbef0102/L4D1_2-Plugins/l4dinfectedbots/readme.txt

 // Sets the limit for smokers spawned by the plugin l4d_infectedbots_smoker_limit "2"

+// If 1, infected bots can spawn on the same game frame (careful, this could cause sever laggy) l4d_infectedbots_spawn_on_same_frame "0"

 // The minimum of spawn range for infected. (default: 550, coop/realism only)
 // This cvar will also affect common zombie spawn range and ghost infected player spawn range